shivugururaj/profileApp/ReadMe.txt

 # profileApp
+An android app to learn more about intels openstack.
-An android app to show case my interests , skills and work !
+An android app to know more about me, my interests, skill sets and work !